joseph-crowley/wolfram-cli/problems/positivity-ir-multischeme/README.md

   parameters, scheme definitions, precision controls) with hardened validators.
 - The heavy spectrum is modelled as a thresholded power law with tempering, ensuring integrability even when tails concentrate probability mass.
-- `NIntegrate` with 60-digit working precision evaluates the twice-subtracted integrals over scheme-specific intervals (full spectrum, hard exclusions, or band gaps).
-The prefactor `2/π` implements the dispersion kernel.
+- Refined integration escalates precision and recursion depth under `TimeConstrained` (default 60 s per interval) until successive evaluations agree within the configurable tolerance given by `intervalRelTol` times the absolute value plus `intervalAbsTol`.
+The final JSON records the resulting interval with lower, upper, width, allowed width, and attempt count.
-- Each scheme reports the renormalised bound, counterterm size, residual shift from the analytic baseline, and the fraction of heavy spectral weight that was removed by the exclusion window.
+- Each scheme reports the renormalised bound, bound interval metadata, counterterm size, residual shift from the analytic baseline, and the fraction of heavy spectral weight removed by the exclusion window.
-- Aggregation logic computes the minimum and maximum bounds, spread, consistency check against the analytic baseline, and the largest counterterm or spectral loss.
+- Aggregation logic computes the minimum and maximum bounds, spread, compliance check against the analytic baseline, the largest counterterm or spectral loss, and an `intervalCompliance` block summarising tolerance satisfaction.

 ## Usage
 ```